openmpf/openmpf-components/java/TikaImageDetection/README.md

 Word (`.docx`), OpenDocument Presentation (`.odp`), and OpenDocument Text (`.odt`) documents.

 In general, the Tika parsers will extract unique images, once per track.
 Each track will contain a `PAGE_NUM` property specifying where the image is embedded.
+Note that page numbers start at 1, not 0, unless otherwise noted.

 The path where the extracted image is stored will be reported in the `DERIVATIVE_MEDIA_TEMP_PATH` property for each track.